Construction Hand and Power Tools

 Survey of auxiliary equipment and systems used to perform construction work, focusing on their safe and effective operation.
 Course work includes erecting various types of scaffold, operating moving equipment, and power generating equipment.
 Other topics include personal safety issues, issues specific to individual pieces of construction equipment, and OSHA requirements/guidelines specific to the construction industry.
 1 Credit (0 Lecture - 3 Lab)

 Fundamentals of print reading and architectural drafting.
 Techniques in reading and interpreting prints, structural drawings, schedules, and specifications are covered so that students understand typical construction drawings as encountered in industry.
 The drafting component focuses on the use and care of drawing instruments, lettering, orthographies projection principles, and preliminary drawing and sketching, in the preparation of working drawings.
 3 Credits (1 Lecture - 6 Lab)

 Theory and application of framing techniques in residential and light commercial construction.
 Emphasis on basic principles and skills used in hand and machine woodworking operations.
-4 Credits (2 Lecture - 6 Lab) Corequisite(s): BCT102 and BCT103 or BCT103 and BCT104.
+4 Credits (2 Lecture - 6 Lab) Corequisite(s): BCT103 and BCT104.

 Site Preparation and Layout

 Introduction to site management, site preparation, and layout of structures as it relates to current code and safety standards.
 Topics covered include the use of the construction instruments for laying out structures, triangle calculations, differential leveling, and erection of batter boards and markers.
 2 Credits (1 Lecture - 3 Lab)